 In the “general discussion” at the end of the conference, Dr. Lipton brought up “the pending legislation which may permit the Narcotics Bureau of the Department of Justice to control the distribution of psychotomimetics employed for research.”
 This was “alarming” because “the utility of these compounds for the acquisition of new information about the brain and its functioning have hardly been tapped.
 Even their utility for therapy is far from clear.”
 Dr. Lipton suggested “we should individually and collectively through our organizations attempt to recommend a reasonable set of regulations, and these, it seems to me, should be under the control of the National Institutes of Health,” (330).
 Dr. Daniel Freedman of the Department of Psychiatry at the University of Chicago School of Medicine directed the issue to one Dr. Milton Joffe of the Abuse and Liabilities Branch of the Department of Justice.
 Dr. Joffe repeatedly assured the conference that everything was cool: there was no plan to “take over” “all research and education,” and that the impending “omnibus bill” would protect LSD and marijuana in a “research category.”
 Dr. Joffe eventually was addressed by three doctors in total, the second of whom was Dr. Freedman, and the third of whom, Dr. Victor Laties of the Department of Radiation Biology and Biophysics at the University of Rochester, asked specifically about language specifying that the Department of Justice would have discretion to license researchers wishing to do research with Schedule I compounds.

 Dr. Joffe made a few attempts to assure the conference that he, a doctor, was with them, not with his law enforcement superiors at the Department of Justice, and that he was as concerned as they were.
 His reassurances were empty.
-Clinical research with hallucinogens died a precipitous death until the 1990s (largely due to the activism of the Multidisciplinary Association for Psychedelic Studies).
+Clinical research with hallucinogens died a precipitous death under Schedule I and came back to the life only after decades of struggle by activists of the Multidisciplinary Association for Psychedelic Studies and others in the hostile wilderness of prohibition.
 The Schedule I classification means that a substance is so dangerous that “there is a lack of accepted safety for use of the drug or other substance under medical supervision,” (CSA 981)—in other words, hallucinogens are so dangerous that they can never be administered safely.
 The preceding text should make clear that that view was imposed on the researchers from outside, and that the research did not die of natural causes.